sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 And since computer memory is built with recursion, I don't see that computers have any difficulty in executing this.

+The fact that time is real has further implications.

 ## Distribution

-If time is real, it also prevents us from know the state of the entire world at any point in time.
-We can only know our own local state (or nearby).
-This is distribution.
+If time is real, it also prevents us from knowing the state of the entire world at any point in time.
+We can only know our own local state (or nearby state).
+This is distribution and the source of side effects.

 If you accept distribution then you just have to accept side-effects, because state is going to change in other "parts" for reasons unbeknownst to our local reference.
+In the beer example, you have to go to the shelf to check for beers as it is impossible for you to know without checking.

 Introducing side effects means you can no longer use mathematical descriptions of the entire system (relativity - very Einstein)!
 What are these "parts", or local references?

 In the Erlang/Elixir these independent "parts" that each have their own local and immutable state are *processes*.
 Processes have observable state, which can be observed from the outside by sending a message to the process and asking it for the state and the process in turn sending you a response.
 Each process is a consistent world unto itself and has nothing shared with other processes.